niranjancroy/chimes-IGNIS/README.md

    INSTALLATION NOTES (also very useful notes by Alex Richings here https://richings.bitbucket.io/chimes/user_guide/GettingStarted/index.html based on which these instructions are compiled):
    - Clone the repo from https://github.com/NiranjanCRoy/chimes-IGNIS.git
    - Clone the data repo from https://bitbucket.org/richings/chimes-data.git inside chimes-IGNIS.
 This is large in size so couldn't be added to chimes-IGNIS and any new data can be updated as well by directly pulling from this repo.
+	- In case the files are not being downloaded properly, perform a "git lfs install".
+Sometimes just the file pointers are downloaded when a repo with large files is cloned.
    - untar the 'sundials-5.8.0.tar.gz' and 'cd' to the sundials-5.8.0 directory to run the following commands
    	- mkdir build
    	- cd build